-Last week I shared a picture of our own version of the Great British Bakeoff over here in the Lowcountry.
+This morning I shared a picture of my own version of the Great British Bakeoff out here in the country.
 I like to think my brownies would have been a Mary Berry success story, but it seems most people skimmed right over the brownies and wanted to know all about the blondies!
 I grew up with this recipe, so it never occurred to me that the world might not all know about the famous blondie brownies.
-Several Instagram followers asked for the recipe, and many have been very persistent in their requests.
-Apologies it has taken so long to get this done.
-But, here’s the recipe to some truly amazing blondies that will blow your brownie loving mind.
+This is my mom’s recipe for some truly amazing blondies that will blow your brownie loving mind.
 We call them butterscotch brownies in my house, as they have a sort of butterscotch taste to them.
 They are the perfect dessert for just about anyone, but were always made for those who weren’t too keen on the chocolate variety!

 Recipe for Butterscotch Brownies, aka Blondies: